 If you need assistance with rent, bond, living expenses or textbooks, a student loan may be an option.
 Interest free loans are available from the University of Newcastle to students on a short term basis.
 You need to demonstrate genuine need and that your study might be placed in jeopardy if assistance were not available.
 For further information see our Student Loans Scheme procedure.

-You will need to complete the form below and bring it with you:
+You will need to complete the form below and include it in your email: